Granular per chlorine

 It has been found that even this small amount of chlorine can cause fading of chlorine-sensitive fabric dyes.
 In a typical wash, there is usually enough soil on the fabrics to scavenge residual chlorine and minimize damage to chlorine-sensitive dyes.

-It is also more; aggressive to dyes at the lower PH.
+It is also more; aggressive to dyes at a lower PH.

 Packaging of Calcium hypochlorite

-We are filling the calcium hypochlorite in the form of granule in 25 and 45-kg barrels
+We are filling the calcium hypochlorite in the form of granules in 25 and 45-kg barrels

 Specification of product